top of page

 Benefits to Being a Member:

-AmeriCorps members are given a living allowance, health care (if applicable), childcare (if applicable), and become eligible for the Segal AmeriCorps Education Award upon successful completion of the program.
-The Segal Education Award can be used to apply to a college, university, and pay off existing loans.
+Segal AmeriCorps Education Award upon successful completion of the program, which can be used to apply to a college or university, or to pay off existing loans.

 Childcare: